DCI-lei-Fbw3/Course/02-Programming-Basics/2020-11-02-Constructors/exercises/01-Basic.md

 ```
 Important Note: Both marks1 and marks2 should be assigned to protected variables,
 _marks1 and _marks2, during initialization.
-More on private
+More on Protected
 Variables:https://philipwalton.com/articles/implementing-private-and-protected-members-in-javascript/

 ```